1B05H1N/appsec-prodsec-reference/README.md

 ## Usage

 Everyone is welcome to explore, fork, or clone this repository.
 Adaptation and modification of the content to fit specific needs or unique contexts is encouraged.
+However, please ensure you respect the licensing agreement associated with this repository.
 Security practices are most effective when they are tailored to specific scenarios, environments, roles, and responsibilities.

 ## Contributing

 While this is a repository based on personal insights, collaboration and contributions are welcome.
-If you have suggestions, improvements, or valuable insights that could augment the quality and depth of this resource, please feel free to propose changes/or message me.
+If you have suggestions, improvements, or valuable insights that could augment the quality and depth of this resource, please feel free to propose changes or message me.

+Please note that your contributions will be subject to the repository's license.
+By participating, you agree to adhere to its terms.

 Thank you for visiting!